Remembering Tony Gwynn.

 I never met the guy, but he was my hero due to what he accomplished on the field and the person he was off the field.
 How I felt about the guy never changed.
 Even during the time in my life when interest in baseball often took a backseat to things like music and skateboarding, I always managed to check box scores and read articles to stay updated on how he was playing.
 There’s a reason I kept everything from my childhood Tony Gwynn collection and have continued to add to it in adulthood.
 Simple enough, the guy was special and had an impact on me.

 My grandmother passed away this last November and my whole life, up until she got sick, I would call her and talk about baseball.
 Specifically the Padres, and for many years this meant Tony Gwynn.
 She would have been heartbroken if she knew that Tony had passed at such an early age.
 She absolutely adored the man.
 I spent a lot of my childhood talking to my own late mother about this him as well.
 She also thought he was great, although her favorite all-time Padre was Goose Gossage.
-In the last month since Tony passed away, I’ve had multiple conversations with my Dad about Tony.
+Since Tony passed away, I’ve had multiple conversations with my Dad about him.
 What I’m getting at is that Tony Gwynn was special and impacted so many people in a positive way and in my case, he impacted 3 generations of my family.
-I’d have a hard time believing that this is unique to just my family.
+I have a hard time believing that this is unique to just my family.

 Sportswriter Barry Bloom recently said that “Tony Gwynn may be the single most important sports figure in history to a single community.”
-To some, this may be a bold statement, but not me, I believe in it whole heartily.
-Like many people, I’m still having a hard time grasping the fact that this person, who was a big part of my childhood and represents so much about the game I love has died.
+To some, this may be a bold statement, but not me, I believe in it wholeheartedly.
+Like many people, I’m still having a hard time grasping the fact that this person, who was a big part of my childhood and represents so much about the game I love, has passed away.

-With that said, it brings me joy knowing that there was a Tony Gwynn in this world and that I had such a great guy to look up to as a kid.
-Mr. Padre may be gone, but I think it’s safe to say that he will never, ever be forgotten.
+With that said, it brings me joy knowing that there was a Tony Gwynn in this world and while growing up, I had such a great guy to look up to.
+Mr. Padre may be gone, but I think it’s safe to say that he will never be forgotten.